webdevsuperfast/material-genesis/README.md

-# Genesis Boilerplate
+# Material Genesis

-Genesis Boilerplate is yet another starter child theme for the Genesis Framework.
-It is built using Sass and Bourbon Sass Framework.
-Building theme assets have been made easy with Bower, NPM and Gulp.
+Material Genesis is a Genesis Framework child theme built on top of [Bootstrap 4](https://getbootstrap.com) and [Material Design Bootstrap](https://mdbootstrap.com/).

+### Note

+This is a work in progress build and is not recommended for production use.